 - 3.251 Each student organization must have at least one faculty advisor who will serve at his/her own request.
 The Director of Student Activities will be the advisor for Student Government.
-Advisors must be interested in the purposes of the organization and be willing to assume the responsibilities cited below: - Give guidance and counsel to the officers and members in carrying out the purposes of the organization. - Meet with the members of the organization at their regular meetings. - Assume overall responsibility for day-to-day supervision and activities of the organization. - Ensure that activities of the organization adhere to all College policies and procedures. - Ensure the organization members adhere to all College policies and procedures when engaged in organization and College related activities, whether on campus or off campus. - Ensure that organization members who do not comply with College policies who engage in organizational activity are subject to College disciplinary procedures as outlined in Article I of the Victoria College Code of Student Conduct.
+Advisors must be interested in the purposes of the organization and be willing to assume the responsibilities cited below: - Give guidance and counsel to the officers and members in carrying out the purposes of the organization. - Meet with the members of the organization at their regular meetings. - Assume overall responsibility for dayto-day supervision and activities of the organization. - Ensure that activities of the organization adhere to all College policies and procedures. - Ensure the organization members adhere to all College policies and procedures when engaged in organization and College related activities, whether on campus or off campus. - Ensure that organization members who do not comply with College policies who engage in organizational activity are subject to College disciplinary procedures as outlined in Article I of the Victoria College Code of Student Conduct.

-3.3 Offenses of Student Organizations
+3.3 Disciplinary Offenses of Student Organizations

-Offenses defined below are punishable when committed by members of student organizations or their visitors or invitees:
+The actions listed below are punishable disciplinary offenses when committed by members of student organizations:

-- Possessing or consuming alcohol or illegal drugs on College property. - Hazing in any form. - Interference, coercion or disruption which impedes or impairs College missions, processes or functions or interferes with the rights of others on College property or the rights of other student organizations. - Conduct which is disorderly, abusive, drunken, violent or excessively noisy. - Discrimination against any person because of race, color, creed, religion, age, sex, marital status, beliefs, national origin, disabling condition, Veteran's status or limited English proficiency. - Knowingly electing, appointing or retaining as an officer or committee chairperson any student who is on academic probation, financially delinquent to the College or under any disciplinary sanction which prohibits the student from holding such office. - Organizing, sponsoring, implementing or conducting programs or activities which are disorderly, which are violations or law or of College regulations, or which contain lewd, indecent or obscene conduct or expression. - Incurring financial obligations on behalf of the College. - Any violation of Section 1.4, whether on or off campus.
+- Knowingly electing, appointing or retaining as an officer or committee chairperson any student who is on academic probation, financially delinquent to the College or under any disciplinary sanction which prohibits the student from holding office. - Organizing, sponsoring, implementing or conducting programs or activities which are disorderly, which are violations of College regulations or law, or which contain lewd, indecent or obscene conduct or expression. - Incurring financial obligations on behalf of the College. - Disciplinary offenses defined in Section 1.4 of the Student Code of Conduct.